“Taking small steps in your daily life

 What can I try to relieve stress?

-In Mental Health: Coping With Stress – Healthy Ways To Cope With Stress the (United States) Centers for Disease Control and Prevention include:
+In Mental Health: Managing Stress – Healthy Ways To Cope With Stress the (United States) Centers for Disease Control and Prevention include:

-- Take breaks from news stories, including those on social media…
+- Take breaks from news and social media…

 - Take care of your body…